Ithirahad/StarMade-Guides/docs/02-ships/00-ship-basics.md

 | **Shield** | Blue | Absorbs incoming damage before hull is hit |
 | **Power** | Green | Energy available for weapons, thrusters, and shields |

-## Hull and Armour

-Blocks making up the ship's hull each have individual hit points.
-The **total ship HP** is the sum of all block HP.

-- **Hull blocks** provide high HP per block.
-- **Armour blocks** reduce damage from each incoming hit before it is applied to HP — they act as a damage multiplier reduction.
-- Weapons, computers, and other functional blocks are more fragile than hull/armour.

-A good ship design protects critical systems (reactors, computers, the core) with layers of hull and armour blocks.

-## Rebooting

-If your power runs completely out while under attack, the ship enters a **reboot** state.
-Systems come offline temporarily.
-Keeping spare power capacity or using shields to buy time prevents this.

 ## Ship Controls (Flight Mode)

 | Action | Key |